 Initial Election (4) Option D. All flexible option

 «Customer Name»’s Above-CHWM Load shall be served with (1) Firm Requirements Power at the Tier 2 Short-Term Rate, (2) Firm Requirement Power at a Tier 2 Vintage Rate, if applicable, (3) Dedicated Resources, or (4) a combination of amounts of (1), (2) and (3).

+«Customer Name»’s total Tier 2 Rate purchase obligation amount(s) that BPA shall provide and «Customer Name» shall purchase consistent with sections 3.1 and 3.2 of the body of this Agreement are stated in the table below in section 2.9.

+Include for LOAD FOLLOWING template:

 2.2 Rounding Option

-If «Customer Name» elects option B, C, or D under section 2.1 above, then by July 31, 2028, «Customer Name» may elect to have BPA serve up to 0.999 aMW of their Above-CHWM Load through the Tier 1 Rate design, pursuant to the PRDM, for the term of the Agreement.
-No later than September 30, 2028, BPA shall indicate «Customer Name»’s election for all Rate Periods through the term of the Agreement in the table below.
+If «Customer Name» elects option B, C, or D under section 2.1 above, then by July 31, 2027, «Customer Name» may elect to have BPA serve up to 0.999 aMW of its Above-CHWM Load through the Tier 1 Rate design, pursuant to the PRDM, for the term of the Agreement.
+No later thanMarch 31, 2028, BPA shall indicate «Customer Name»’s election for all Rate Periods through the term of the Agreement in the table below.

-By July 31 of each remaining Rate Case Year, «Customer Name» may notify BPA if it wants to change its rounding option election, and BPA shall update the table below to reflect such change by September 30 following «Customer Name»’s notification.
+By July 31 of each Forecast Year, «Customer Name» may notify BPA if it wants to change its rounding option election, and BPA shall update the table below to reflect such change by March 31 following «Customer Name»’s notification.

 Drafter’s Note: Leave table blank at contract signing.
-By September 30, 2028, and if customer changes its election over the term of the Agreement, add an “X” for each Rate Period that customer elects the rounding option.
+By March 31, 2028, and if customer changes its election over the term of the Agreement, add an “X” for each Rate Period that customer elects the rounding option.